Urban Flood Observations: A hand-labeled training and validation dataset of post-flood inundation: Usage Notes

 \section{Usage Notes}

 UFO is suitable for supervised training of semantic segmentation models for post-flood inundation mapping.
-Our leave-one-event-out cross-validation (mean IoU of 77.3\% with SegFormer-B2) indicates that the dataset may be sufficient for models to generalize to flood events not seen during training.
-The 3\,m resolution captures fine-scale inundation features, including water in narrow streets and around buildings, that may not be resolved in publicly available 10~m datasets.
+The leave-one-event-out cross-validation in the Technical Validation section provides a baseline for this use case.
+The 3\,m resolution captures fine-scale inundation features, including water in narrow streets and around buildings, that may not be resolved in publicly available 10\,m datasets.
 River width measurements after flooding are also likely to be more precise.
-To improve accracy for flood events or regions not represented in UFO, a model trained on UFO can be fine-tuned with a small number of local labels to adapt to region-specific flood characteristics or urban morphologies.
-Predictions from UFO-trained models can also be used as pseudo-labels for new events or as an initial hand-labeled product that can be further refined manually, ultimately reducing labeling effort.
+To improve accuracy for flood events or regions not represented in UFO, a model trained on UFO can be fine-tuned with a small number of local labels to adapt to region-specific flood characteristics or urban morphologies.
+Predictions from UFO-trained models can also be used as pseudo-labels for new events or as an initial labeled product that can be further refined manually, ultimately reducing labeling effort.

-Beyond model training, UFO serves as a 3\,m reference for evaluating surface water and flood mapping products in urban settings.
-As shown in the Technical Validation, two widely used 10\,m products (NASA S1-IMPACT and Google Dynamic World) achieved IoUs of 44.1\% and 48.1\% against UFO labels, compared to 76.1\% and 82.2\% for a model trained on UFO itself.
-The same evaluation framework can be applied to algorithms based on other satellite imagery products or outputs from hydrodynamic flood models.
+Beyond model training, UFO can be used as a 3\,m reference for evaluating surface water and flood mapping products in urban settings.
+The same evaluation framework used in the Technical Validation can be applied to algorithms based on other satellite imagery products or outputs from hydrodynamic flood models.
 The accompanying STAC catalog includes acquisition dates and spatial metadata that facilitate identification of temporally coincident imagery from other sensors.

-Because the UFO labeling ontology defines all visible surface water as inundated, including floodwater and pre-existing water bodies (permanent or seasonal), users requiring flood-only extent can difference UFO labels against water baselines, such as water masks from pre-flood satellite imagery products, JRC Global Surface Water~\cite{pekel2016} or ESA WorldCover~\cite{zanaga_esa_2021}, depending on the use case.
-Figure~\ref{fig:labelDist} provides per-event estimates of permanent water fraction derived from WorldCover 2020 to guide this separation.
+Because the UFO labeling ontology defines all visible surface water as inundated, including floodwater and pre-existing water bodies (permanent or seasonal), users requiring flood-only extent can difference UFO labels against water baselines, such as water masks from pre-flood satellite imagery products, JRC Global Surface Water~\cite{pekel2016} or ESA WorldCover~\cite{zanaga_esa_2021}.
+Figure~\ref{fig:labelDist} provides per-event estimates of permanent water fraction derived from WorldCover 2020.
 The georeferenced chips and STAC metadata also facilitate integration with complementary geospatial layers such as Digital Elevation Models, building footprints, or population density data for flood depth estimation, exposure analysis, or impact assessment.